martindsouza/docker-oracle-ords/README.md

 In this case ORDS will assume that your configuration exists (found in the mapped `/opt/ords` folder).
 A few differences to note from previous `run` command:

 - Includes a `name` attribute.
-This will allow for `docker start ords` and `docker stop ords` later on
+This will allows to reference the container by name when using `docker start ords` and `docker stop ords`.
 - Does not include all database login information (since exists in configuration file)
 - Does not self-remove
 - `-d` (detached mode - optional) is used so that it does not lock the current terminal screen